ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 #### Steps

-* decide on cloud environment and request an account, when you sign up you should get the Bindle settings you need
+* decide on cloud environment and request an account, when you sign up you should get the Bindle settings you need.
+Pancancer has 6 cloud environments, a "cloud shepherd" is typically assigned one or two
 * download and install (our use our pre-created "launcher" VM images if available on this cloud):
     * Bindle
     * Vagrant